Cat Shark Care Guide 2026: Complete Species & Tank Setup Guide

 Cat Shark Food & Diet

-The Cat Shark is a carnivore and feeds on small fish, crustaceans, and mollusks.
-They should be offered a variety of meaty foods, such as squid, shrimp, and fish.
-Their diet can also be supplemented with vitamin and mineral supplements.
-They should be fed two to three times a day.
+The Cat Shark is a carnivore and feeds on small fish, crustaceans, and mollusks in the wild.
+In captivity, they should be offered a variety of meaty foods such as squid, shrimp, fish fillets, and shellfish.
+Their diet can be supplemented with vitamin and mineral supplements including iodine to prevent goiter.
+Feed adults two to three times per week, not daily, as they have slow metabolisms.

 Cat Shark Aquarium Plants

 The Cat Shark does not require live plants in their tank.
-However, they may uproot or damage live plants.
+However, they may uproot or damage live plants while searching for food or creating hiding spots.

 Some suitable plants are: